 One of the most important training phases of your yearly training plan is this one.
-The Anatomic Adaptation Phase.
-When coaches and trainers talk about prehabilitation this is what they are referring to.
+The softball anatomical adaptation phase.
+When coaches and trainers talk about pre-habilitation this is what they are referring to.
 This is where the tendons and ligaments are strengthened and the aerobic capacity is built.
 This anatomical adaptation is done to prepare the body for the training to come.
 Softball is a sport that requires quick movements and reaction time, so having strong ligaments and tendons is critical to preventing injuries.

 The core does not only include the abdominals.
 Most softball players when training “core” muscles focus on interior and lateral abdominal portions of their core.
 What we need to realize is that the core also includes the back.
 The core is exactly what it says, the core of our body.
 If we take away our arms and legs we are left with the core.

 What many do not realize is that we are in fact strengthening our core every day.
 It holds us up when sitting and standing as well as balances us in our movement.
 Therefore your athletes do not need to spend huge amounts of time working their core as is recommended by some.
 By including it as a regular part of training with the same guidelines and principles as all other body segments, softball players will get all the training they need.

 One of the main goals in anatomical adaptation is to train muscles, tendons and ligaments surrounding all of the joints and not just the ones most used in softball.
 Agonist and antagonist muscles need to be trained as efficiently as we can without wasting time.
 It is possible to use the same load many times in different activities as the agonist muscles are in most exercises larger than the antagonist muscles.
 For example rotator cuff injuries in softball pitching are mostly due to an imbalance in training or overuse of the shoulder.